 Merchandising smiles: Emotional labour in Jamaican tourism - Crick, Anne P, Author.
 Abstract - Emotional labour, the projection of certain emotions during the context of a job performance, is an important source of competitive advantage in many service industries including tourism.

 Tourism is however a very distinct industry with few boundaries between those who are paid to give emotional labour and those who are expected to give it voluntarily.
 This paper examines how emotional labour has been managed by the Jamaican Tourist Board and critically analyses these efforts.
-Findings suggest that while there has been a sustained effort over the years it has not been successful because little attention has been paid to the intrinsic motivation for performing emotional labour.
+Little attention has been paid to the intrinsic motivation for performing emotional labour.

 The Effects of Emotional Labor on Employee Work Outcomes